Asset Bundles

 Bundle_Override_Path /Objects/Medium/Furniture/Note

-8. (optional) When redistributing the asset bundle the “multiplatform” toggle should be enabled.
-This ensures the appropriate shaders for each platform are included, and exports a “.hash” file so the server can validate client asset bundle integrity.
+(optional) When redistributing the asset bundle the “multiplatform” toggle should be enabled.
+This ensures platform-specific shaders are included, and exports a “.hash” file so the server can validate client asset bundle integrity.

 Individual Asset Bundles

 Most official files have transitioned to the master bundle system, but some use individual asset bundles (*.unity3d).
-For example, the per-map road textures.
+For example:

 When beginning development of 3.0, it was key to support runtime loading of custom modded content.
 At the time files in asset bundles were loaded by name without extension, so each game type looked for specific names like “Item”, “Object”, “Animal”, etc. The .unity3d extension was chosen for web browser compatibility.
 Obviously this system did not age well.